Abhi09jeet2000/Employee-REST-API/README.md

 This Api can perform CRUD Operations

 Here,
- CREATE  will use # POST method
+ CREATE  will use # POST method.
- READ will use # GET method
+ READ will use # GET method.
- UPDATE will use # PUT method
+ UPDATE will use # PUT method.
- DELETE will use # DELETE method
+ DELETE will use # DELETE method.